2600hz/kazoo/scripts/README.md

 Generate API clients in multiple languages from the Swagger file.

+## `make-prerequisite.sh`

+Check make dependency and prerequisite such as git version.

 ## `next_version`

 returns next release based on branch & tags.